 A Guide To Wired and Wireless Home Networks

-Technology has become interconnected to the point that nearly all of your devices can communicate with one another, making each of them a facet of one all-purpose tool.
-Your home computer, A/V system, heating and cooling, lighting and more can all be part of your home network, and you can control all of them with just a flick of a switch or press of a button.
+Technology has become so interconnected, that nowadays nearly all of your devices can communicate with one another.
+Everything from smartphones, computers, A/V systems, HVAC and lighting (heck there’s even smart toasters now) can communicate with one another, creating a system that integrates seamlessly.
+And you can control all of them with just the flick of a switch or press of a button.

-Here, we’ll go through the difference between the two types of home networks and share the home network applications people commonly use.
+Let’s take a look at the difference between the two types of home networks, and go over some of the home network applications people commonly use.

 What Are the Different Types of Home Networks?